 There's also a chicken-stuffed potato, incredibly good Mediterranean salad and a pretty fair all-beef hot dog.
 And at what other golf course can you get a real homemade ice cream shake.
 Beck's does it so well it's even open on Tuesdays, when the golf course is closed.

-Redstone Golf Club
+The Golf Club of Houston

 Of course, if you'd like something a little more substantial, that's available from the restaurant.
 It includes everything from homemade soups, salads and filet mignon to a Texas favorite -- chicken fried chicken or steak, served with corn, mashed potatoes and gravy.